OpenTechInternational/opentechinternational.github.io/README.md

 Content is managed through a combination of markdown files and JSON:

-- **Actions**: Markdown files in `src/content/actions/` containing:
+- **Actions**: Markdown files in `src/content/actions/` contain details about specific activities the organization undertakes.
+Activities might include:
-  - Title, description, and event details
+  - Events (conferences, workshops, meetings)
-  - Event dates and locations
+  - Contracts and partnerships
-  - Registration URLs
+  - Internship opportunities
-  - Virtual event status
-  - Event types and tags

-- **Initiatives**: Markdown files in `src/content/initiatives/` containing:
-  - Initiative descriptions and goals
-  - Status and progress information
-  - Related resources and links
+  - Other organizational activities

+- **Initiatives**: Markdown files in `src/content/initiatives/` contain details about specific initiatives the organization undertakes.
+These are strategic goals and programs, which contain long-term objectives and missions.
+Initiatives guide and inform the actions we undertake

-- **Pages**: Markdown files in `src/content/pages/` for static content:
+- **Pages**: Markdown files in `src/content/pages/` contain static content for key site sections, such as:
   - About page content
   - Contact information
   - Donation details
   - Volunteer opportunities

-- **Team**: JSON file at `src/content/team.json` containing:
+These are standalone pages with fixed content

+- **Sections**: Markdown files in `src/content/sections/` contain reusable content blocks, which can be reused throughout the website:
+  - Mission statements
+  - Get involved sections
   - Team member information
-  - Roles and bios
-  - Profile images
-  - Social media links
+  - Other content that may appear in multiple places These sections can be included in various pages to maintain consistency.

+These markdown files are embedded in .astro files, which contain the html.

+### How to Add Content (most common)
+#### Actions
+To add an action:
+- Put a markdown file in `src/content/actions`.
+You will need to include the proper headers, so one of the existing action md files as a template.
+- The action summary will automatically appear on the list of actions, and you will see the md content when you click on the title.

+#### Team
+To add a team member:
+- Add another team member into the array found in the .json file found at `src/content/team/members.json`.
+- Add the team members picture into `public/team` and ensure the `image` field in your new team members is set to the name of the image.
+- The team member will automatically appear on the team section of the about page.

 ## Development

-This project was developed using Cursor, an AI-powered IDE that provided:
+This project was initially developed using Cursor, an AI-powered IDE.
-- Intelligent code suggestions
-- Real-time error detection
-- Automated refactoring
-- Component generation
-- Style optimization

-The AI agent assisted with:
-- Component architecture and implementation
-- Responsive design implementation
-- Content structure optimization
-- Performance improvements
-- Accessibility enhancements
-- Dynamic routing setup
-- Form integration
-- Image optimization
-- Navigation structure

 ## License